earthly/website/blog/_posts/2023-06-12-using-bazel-with-typescript.md

 ## Conclusion

 You've now completed a basic build of a TypeScript application with Bazel.
 You learned how to define a workspace as well as a package.
-You also learned how to load dependencies, add rules, build and test a project, and publish to npm, all using Bazel.
+You also learned how to load dependencies, add rules, build, and test a project, and publish to npm, all using Bazel.

 Bazel is a powerful and flexible build system that can be used to manage projects of any size and complexity.
 By leveraging its caching and parallelization features, Bazel can provide significant speed improvements in building and testing large projects.
 To further enhance your knowledge of Bazel, it is recommended to explore its documentation in depth.
 The official Bazel documentation contains a vast collection of resources, including tutorials, guides, and reference materials that can help you become an expert in using Bazel for your projects.
-So, if you want to learn more about Bazel and its capabilities, visit visit [Bazel's docs](https://bazel.build/docs) for more resources.
+So, if you want to learn more about Bazel and its capabilities, visit [Bazel's docs](https://bazel.build/docs) for more resources.

 ## Outside Article Checklist